Important Links for Academic Information

 Course Load and Schedule

-All first-year students must enroll in the required fall curriculum of five courses totaling 16 credits.
+The Student Records Office (SRO) enrolls all first-year students in the required fall curriculum of five courses totaling 16 credits.
 Fall classes meet for 50, 60, 75 or 80 minutes several days per week during a 14-week semester, usually between 8:30 a.m. and 5 p.m.
-In the spring semester, first-year students must enroll in required and elective courses totaling at least 14, but not more than 16, credits.
+SRO enrolls first-year students in three required courses in the spring, and 1Ls are required to enroll in 5-7 elective credits during the spring enrollment process occurring in late October and early November.
+1Ls can take J-term courses, but this does not reduce the number of credits required for the spring semester.
 Spring classes meet for 60, 75 or 80 minutes during a 13-week semester.
 Typically, there is a 10-12 day exam period at the end of each semester.

 For an official statement of Law School policies and regulations, please refer to the University Graduate Record and the Law School's Academic Policies.
 Please read the Academic Policies carefully.
 Students are responsible for developing a working knowledge of this information.